markkhusid/markkhusid-MKDWWW_Fortran_Jupyter_Book/_build/html/_sources/intro.md

 ## Resources and Textbooks Used

-In this section we will be programming in Fortran using examples and techniques found in these books:  <br>
+In this section we will be programming in Fortran using examples and techniques found in these books and resources:  <br>

 ### "Guide to Fortran 2008 Programming" by Walter S.Brainerd
 This book may be purchased here: <br>